 - 1. There will be one wool class at the conclusion of the show; Supreme Champion Fleece.
 Each exhibitor may enter the ring with what he or she feel is their best-fleeced animal; either sex.
 Limit one entry per exhibitor.
 Supreme Champion Fleece will receive a rosette and a trophy. - 2.
-Premier Exhibitor will be named (minimum five exhibitors) calculated on premiums awarded.
-The higher placing Exhibitor's flock will break a tie.
-Trophy awarded. - 3.
 Supreme Champion- all open show breed champions are eligible to compete at the end of the show, Supreme Champion Ewe and Supreme Champion Ram will receive a trophy and rosette.

-18. Junior Sheep Show: Additional Junior Premiums for ALL Breed Shows
+19. Junior Sheep Show: Additional Junior Premiums for ALL Breed Shows

-The New Jersey State Fair/Sussex County Farm and Horse Show will be offering Junior Exhibitors additional premiums for single classes in all breed shows as follows: 1st:

-\$12, 2nd:\$8, 3rd -6th : \$4.
+The New Jersey State Fair/Sussex County Farm and Horse Show will be offering Junior Exhibitors additional premiums for single classes in all breed shows as follows: 1st: \$12, 2nd:\$8, 3rd -6th: \$4.
 Group classes are exempt.
 Separate Junior Show Champion & Reserve in each breed will be selected.
 The Junior Show will be judged simultaneously with the Open show.
 Please note the Junior Exhibitors will still be eligible for open show premiums and awards, including Premier Exhibitor, as long as all animals are owned by that Junior Exhibitor.
 All other Open Sheep Show rules apply.